Alexander McQueen: Launch of own label and early shows

 In 1992, McQueen started his own label, and for a time he lived in the cellar of Blow's house in Belgravia while it was under renovation.
 In 1993, he relocated to Hoxton Square, an area that also housed other new designers including Hussein Chalayan and Pauric Sweeney.
+He launched his label under his middle name, Alexander, rather than his given name; there are competing explanations for this.
+Blow was said to have suggested it, arguing that Alexander was "more regal".
+McQueen may also have been attempting to avoid losing the unemployment benefits he was drawing under his legal name – his only significant means of income at that time.
+In his early career, McQueen refused to show his face in photographs because he did not want to be recognised when drawing his benefits.

 His first post-graduation collection, Taxi Driver (Autumn/Winter 1993), was inspired by the 1976 Martin Scorsese film of the same name.
-It was presented during London Fashion Week in March 1993 on a clothes rack in a small room at the Ritz Hotel.
-McQueen was one of six young designers sponsored by the British Fashion Council that season.
-Taxi Driver saw the introduction of the "bumster", an extreme low-rise trouser which McQueen returned to again and again.
+The British Fashion Council sponsored McQueen and five other young designers for small displays at the Ritz Hotel during London Fashion Week in March 1993.
+Taxi Driver saw the introduction of the "bumster", an extreme low-rise trouser which McQueen returned to repeatedly.
 With this collection, McQueen began his early practice of sewing locks of his own hair in perspex onto the clothes to serve as his label.
-When the exhibit closed, McQueen packed the items into bin bags and headed out clubbing.
-He stashed the bags behind one club, started drinking, and promptly forgot about them.
-When he returned the next day, the entire collection was gone.
-Nothing remains of the collection.

-Early runway shows
+The entire collection was lost after McQueen forgot it in bin bags behind a club following the exhibition.

-McQueen's first professional runway show in 1993, the Spring/Summer 1994's Nihilism collection, was held at the Bluebird Garage in Chelsea.
-His early runway collections developed his reputation for controversy and shock tactics, earning him monikers like enfant terrible and "the hooligan of English fashion".
-McQueen's Nihilism collection, with some models looking bruised and bloodied in see-through clothes and extremely low-cut bumster trousers, was described by journalist Marion Hume of The Independent as "theatre of cruelty" and "a horror show".
+McQueen did not have a professional runway show until the following season, when he presented Nihilism (Spring/Summer 1994) at the Bluebird Garage in Chelsea.
+His early shows relied heavily on controversy and shock tactics to draw attention, earning press monikers such as enfant terrible and "the hooligan of English fashion".
+Models in Nihilism were styled to look bruised and bloodied in see-through clothes and extremely low-cut bumsters.
+Marion Hume of The Independent described it as a "theatre of cruelty" and "a horror show".
+McQueen's second professional show was entitled Banshee (Autumn/Winter 1994).
+While he claimed it was meant to be more refined and commercially viable than Nihilism, the clothing in Banshee was, like its predecessor, highly sexualised.
+Many garments were cut to expose nipples or full breasts.

-McQueen's second runway show was for the Banshee collection.
-Shortly afterward, McQueen met Katy England, his soon to be "right hand woman", outside a "high profile fashion show" trying to "blag her way in".
-He asked her to join him as creative director for his following collection, The Birds; she worked with McQueen for many years, serving as his "second opinion".
+Soon afterward, McQueen met Katy England, who became his creative director for the following collection, The Birds (Spring/Summer 1995).
+She remained with him for many years and was known as his "right hand woman".
 The Birds, which was named after the 1963 Alfred Hitchcock film The Birds and held at Kings Cross, had a roadkill theme featuring clothes with tyre marks and the corsetier Mr Pearl in an 18-inch waist corset.

-McQueen's "bumsters" were a common feature of his early shows.
-Although derided by some and attracting many comments and debate, it spawned a trend in low-rise jeans, especially after Madonna wore a pair in an MTV advert in 1994.
-Michael Oliveira-Salac, the director of Blow PR and a friend of McQueen's said, "The bumster for me is what defined McQueen."

-By 1995, his work positioned him as an artist in the eyes of the public, as he communicated profoundly personal and provocative themes through his collections, a stark contrast to the minimalist aesthetic prevalent at the time.
+By this point, McQueen was beginning to attract popular attention as an avant-garde designer.
+He is generally credited with sparking a global trend for low-rise pants via the controversial bumsters, particularly after Madonna wore a pair in an MTV advert in 1994.